nystrom/rivo/docs/design.md

 ### Streams

+Streams are essentially lazy lists.
+A stream may be created by invoking an overloaded function (creating a stream of the results), typically in back.
+Typically they are evaluated in the

 ### Tagged records

 Records are tagged.
 Fields of a record may be `let`, `var`, or `fun`.
-Records are created by calling the constructor of a `data` definition.
+Records are created by invoking the constructor of a `data` definition, providing values of the fields.

 ## Terms